TheoRamousse/MeteoFX/README.md

 - Create sensors that he will have to configure
 - Modify existing sensors
 - See temperatures simulated by sensors with a digital format
-- See the current weather thanks to a simuled cam associated to sensors
+- See the current weather thanks to a simulated cam associated to sensors
 - Load and save sensors
 - See the sensor tree (a sensor can be made of others sensors)

 Sensors can be configurate according to :
 - The name
-- The refresh frequency in sconds (from 1 to 60 seconds)
+- The refresh frequency in seconds (from 1 to 60 seconds)
 - The temperature generation algorithm
-- Others elements needed to configurate the algorithm
+- Others elements required to configurate the algorithm

 Others developers will be able to add some new algorithms.
-Each algorithm will be linked to a view.
-This view correspond to the configuration elements that the user will have to complete during the sensor creation
+Each algorithm will be linked to a graphical view.
+This view corresponds to the configuration elements that the user will have to complete during the sensor creation